High-Dimensional Lipschitz Functions are Typically Flat

 \subsubsection{Level sets}

 Our understanding of the height and range of the random homomorphism height function on a non-linear torus stems from a detailed analysis of the level sets of such functions.
 To explain this further, we introduce a few more definitions.
-Fixing a legal boundary condition $(B,\mu)$ for a non-positive $\mu$, $x\in V[G]$ and $f\in\Hom(G,B,\mu)$, we denote by $A$ the union of connected components of $B$ in $\{v\in V[G]\ |\ f(v)\le 0\}$ and by $A^c_x$ the connected component of $x$ in $V[G]\setminus A$ (defined to be empty if $x\in A$).
+Fixing a legal boundary condition $(B,\mu)$ for a non-positive $\mu$, $x\in V[G]$ and $f\in\Hom(G,B,\mu)$, we denote by $A$ the union of those connected components of $\{v\in V[G]\ |\ f(v)\le 0\}$ which contain points of $B$, and by $A^c_x$ the connected component of $x$ in $V[G]\setminus A$ (defined to be empty if $x\in A$).
 We then define